 For information only

-The Employment Equality (Age) Regulations 2006 came in force in October 2006.
+The Employment Equality (Age) Regulations came in force in October 2006.
 This is the result of the long awaited Labour manifesto pledge (dating from 1997) to put in place legislation to combat age discrimination.
+In the past decade or so since coming into force, age discrimintion has been pushed back behind other forms of unfair discrimination in the public perception, but nevertheless remains an important right.

 The regulations join the long standing anti sex and race discrimination laws enacted by the previous Labour Government in the mid 1970’s and is probably the most major change in employment law since that time.